San Pedro Valley Railroad

 SWKR's traffic was weak and consisted of coal and coke for Chemical Lime on the Paul Spur, the only on-line shipper.
-Chemical Lime only generated between 380 and 500 carloads per year which SWKR claimed was inadequate to sustain the railroad.
+Chemical Lime generated only between 380 and 500 carloads per year which SWKR claimed was inadequate to sustain the railroad.
 SWKR decided to abandon the line south of Curtiss in March 2005 due to limited freight business and the lack of prospects for future traffic increases.

-On February 3, 2006 the Surface Transportation Board (STB) authorized abandonment of the line (STB Docket #AB-1081-0-X).
+On February 3, 2006, the Surface Transportation Board (STB) authorized abandonment of the line (STB Docket #AB-1081-0-X).
 However, on February 13, 2006, Sonora-Arizona International (SAI) filed an offer of assistance with the STB, to acquire the line for $5.6 million.

 On July 18, 2006, the Cochise County Board of Supervisors declined to write a letter suggesting the line be converted to a trail, saying investors should be given sufficient time to arrange reactivating the line.

 History

 The SPSR traces its origins back to May 24, 1888, when the Arizona and South Eastern Railroad (A&SE) was incorporated with headquarters at Bisbee, Arizona.
 Bisbee was a booming mining town that by the 1890 census was the sixth largest city in Arizona.

 In 1888 Arizona & Southeastern built a 60 mi line southward along the San Pedro River from a connection with the Southern Pacific Railroad at Benson to Bisbee.
 The A&SE track partially paralleled the New Mexico and Arizona Railroad (NM&A) that was built six years earlier (1882) on the opposite side of the San Pedro River from Benson to Fairbank.
 The NM&A then went southwest to Nogales via Sonoita and Patagonia.

 On June 17, 1902, the Arizona & Southeastern was sold to the El Paso and Southwestern Railroad (EP&SW) and the line was extended through Douglas to El Paso.
 On November 1, 1924, the EP&SW was leased to the Southern Pacific.
-In 1955 the EP&SW was merged into the SP.
+In 1955, the EP&SW was merged into the SP.
 At that time, four of SP's five daily passenger trains used the route via Douglas with only one via Bowie; but by 1966, the line east of Douglas into New Mexico was abandoned.
 The section between Paul Spur and Douglas was abandoned in the 1990s.